xuegao2121/learndata/readme.md

 ## description
-this warehouse is used store some of my own study notes!
+this warehouse is used store some of my own study notes.